James Brunlees: Other work

 Brunlees served as a railway engineer in the construction of the Mersey Railway, connecting Liverpool and Birkenhead, and designed bridges such as the Upleatham and Kilton Viaduct's.
 He also worked in maritime engineering and was responsible for the construction of the docks at Avonmouth and Whitehaven as well as the piers at Southport and Southend.
 He was the engineer of the 3 ft gauge Gorseddau Tramway at Portmadoc.

-Brunlees was engineer, as well as one of the leading shareholders and directors, of the Mont Cenis Pass Railway, active mainly during planning and construction, 1864-1868.
+Brunlees was engineer, as well as one of the leading shareholders and directors, of the Mont Cenis Pass Railway, active mainly during planning and construction, from 1864 to 1868.
 There is evidence that Brunlees also worked with the Brogdens on their New Zealand projects.
 He served as president of the Institution of Civil Engineers between December 1882 and December 1883.